Listing AI use cases is an avoidance mechanism

 Quick wins stall when they meet ownership and risk

-The quick win team is not equipped for these governance and operating model questions.
-They belong to leaders.
+The quick win team is not equipped to resolve those questions because they are not engineering questions.
+They are governance questions and operating model questions.
+They belong to leaders, not prototypes.

-Quick wins fail not because AI is hard, but because the organisation tries to scale solutions before owning the problem.
+The quick win did not fail because AI is hard.
+It failed because the organisation tried to scale a solution before it decided how to own the problem.

 Leaders miss the decision that the use case list avoids

-Crucial decisions are about optimisation goals, non-negotiable constraints, and acceptable trade-offs.
-Customer experience, risk appetite, workforce design, vendor dependency, data sovereignty, auditability, resilience.
+These are decisions about consequences.
+Consequences for customer experience, for risk appetite, for workforce design, for vendor dependency, for data sovereignty, for auditability, for resilience.

 Months later, the second-order cost becomes structural